Exam EligibiltyCHES® Exam

-The CHES® examination is a paper-and-pencil test administered by Prometric at 130+ test sites nationwide.
+The CHES® examination is a computer-based test administered by Prometric at hundreds of test sites nationwide and expanded international locations.
 Candidates have three hours to answer 165 multiple-choice questions (150 scored and 15 pilot-tested questions) based upon the Seven Areas of Responsibility of Health Education Specialists.

 4. How is the passing score for the CHES® exam determined?

 The passing score varies by the version of the exam.
 The passing point is determined by using a variety of statistical techniques (A modification of the Angoff method and equating), which takes difficulty in account.

 More detailed information on exam scoring and a breakdown of percentages can be found here.